What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 I think she's incredibly attractive.

-And uh I think that she's earnest.
+And I think that she's earnest.

-Um but she doesn't strike me as disingenuous.
+But she doesn't strike me as disingenuous.

-I think she probably never really was a Democrat and she just had to run as one to get elected in Hawaii, and that's probably why she did it.
+I think she probably never really was a Democrat and she just had to run as one to get elected in Hawaii.

-Uh she's never really said anything that I disagreed with.
+She's never really said anything that I disagreed with.

-She said a lot that I disagreed with on the second amendment front, but she What'd she say about Second Amendment?
+She said a lot that I disagreed with on the Second Amendment front, but she's.

-Um but she just came out uh within the last month and wrote an entire and and gave uh uh a talk about how wrong she was with regards to the restrictions that she was advocating for with regards to our our second amendment freedoms and specifically set forth in my opinion,
+Well, she was first up in bands previously, but she just came out within the last month and wrote an entire and gave a talk about how wrong she was with regards to the restrictions that she was advocating for with regards to our Second Amendment freedoms and specifically set forth,

-in my legal opinion, the correct interpretation of the Second Amendment and what it's for, and that uh and that the second amendment was there to prevent against an overreaching tyrannical executive branch that abuses in the army and times to restrict the freedoms of the constitutionally protected freedoms of American citizens,
+And that Second Amendment was there to prevent against an overreaching, tyrannical executive branch that abuses the army in times to restrict the freedoms, the constitutionally protected freedoms of American citizens.

 And that we're supposed to have access to those weapons.